 Everything happens so fast.
 The trees rustling, the arrows being shot at us, the group of men jumping out of the bushes.

 My men and I react quickly, pulling on the reins of our horses to avoid running into the arrows that pierce the ground before us.
-Then layers of panicked neighs break out, and we all dismount our horses, allowing them to take off so that they won't be harmed.
+Layers of panicked neighs break out, and we all dismount our horses, allowing them to take off so that they won't be harmed.

 "Get back!"
 I bark, bringing a hand up to my face.
 I hear my troop pile up behind me.
 Once they're out of firing range, I rise my hand above my head, and call out to the elements.
 "All particles that dwell in flame, I summon you!"
 I form a giant fire lion, and bring my hand down to aim the assault at the enemy.
 The lion charges at the lot of them, knocking them out.
 When they're down, the men on the sides rush at us, armed with swords.